Best SIM Card For France: Orange

 • Validity Period: 14 days

-• Holiday top-ups: (€20 or 40 € ) include data (5 GB or 20 GB respectively), plus the same international calls and texts and roaming throughout Europe, for an additional 2 weeks or 31 days.
+• Holiday top-ups: (€20 or 40 € ) include data (5 GB or 20 GB respectively), plus the same international calls and texts and roaming throughout Europe, for an additional 2 weeks or 30 days.

 • Requirements: an unlocked phone and some form of identity (ie. passport) to register your SIM

-(b) Set-Up
+(d) Set-Up

-I went to the Orange boutique near Place de la Bastille and the salesperson set me all up.
+I went to the Orange boutique near Place de la Bastille in Paris and the salesperson set me up.
 I had to show him my passport.
 Because I might want to use the SIM card again (after the 30 day period), I sent in an image of my passport using their online registration form: https://travel.orange.com/en/sim-card-registration/ .
 Everything was confirmed quickly.

 After the 2 weeks, you need to top up your plan.
 You can top up online (website is in English).
-BUT you will pay a “service fee” of 3.4 € which I think is a rip-off for something that is online and not even delivered ) or get a top-up card (voucher) at most convenience stores and some Orange stores.
+Great news!
+There is NO LONGER a “service fee” of 3.4 € (which I thought was a rip-off for something that is online and not even delivered).

-(c) Important Points
+(e) Important Points

 • Once your first phone call or text is made, your SIM card is activated and you can get your French phone number by texting “225”